Measles Epidemic Continues and Grows in Washington State, New Cases in Houston Texas

 Other anti-vaccine groups and their members continue to hold on to the idea that the MMR vaccine causes autism.
 This is a very old and tired bit of misinformation that continues to make the rounds.
-The paper that was published in The Lancet alleging this link has been found to be a complete fraud.
-And, no, other research has not confirmed the fraud's findings.
+The paper that was published in The Lancet alleging this link And, no, other research has not confirmed the fraud's findings.
 If anything, many resources were wasted trying to prove the fraud to be that, a fraud.

 And then there are the anti-vaccine groups who claim that "forcing" vaccination is an assault to Liberty and religious freedom.
 First, no one is being forced to do anything.
 There are no SWAT teams breaking down doors, holding people down and vaccinating them against their will.
 There are laws and regulations to compel people to vaccinate themselves and their children, but these have been ruled constitutional time and again, and they are no different than traffic laws that compel us to drive at the speed limit, drive sober, and stay at the scene of an accident if we are involved in one.
 Just like we make a social contract to obey traffic laws if we are to use the roads and our vehicles, we need to make a social contract to protect each other from vaccine-preventable diseases if we are to use schools and public spaces.